hansehe/Wind-Blade-Inspection/README.md

 sudo python main.py info
 ```

-* Run the program with master and slave in separate terminals by typing follow in the master/slave terminal:
+* Run the program with master and slave in separate terminals by typing following in the master/slave terminal:

 ```
 sudo python main.py run master